elder0010/ephemeral-cathodic-relay/readme.md

 - Elder0010 - Code
 - LRNZ - Graphics

-This demo works targets the Commodore PET 8296.
+This demo targets the Commodore PET 8296.
 It features a new video mode exploiting the decay time of the CRT phosphors, so it is designed to run on real hardware only.

 ### Links
 - https://www.elder0010.com